Your Ultimate Moving Day Survival Kit

 Bedding and Toys

 Another great way to survive moving day?
 Take a break!
-Play with your kids and your pets, and really enjoy the fact that you’re in your new home.
-It doesn’t all have to be unpacked right away.
+Play with your kids and your pets, and really enjoy the fact that you are in your new home.
+Remember, it doesn’t all have to be unpacked right away.